YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 stage 3.
 OCanren Extension          | [pa_ocanren.ml](../../Installation/ocanren/camlp5/pa_ocanren.ml): [`expr`](../../Installation/ocanren/camlp5/pa_ocanren.ml#L186), [`ctyp`](../../Installation/ocanren/camlp5/pa_ocanren.ml#L290)   | This document

+#### Conclusion

+The formula parser has the EXTEND statement as its core, which refers to some auxiliary functions.
+The EXTEND statement itself consists of a list of entries, notably the global entries `expr`and `ctyp` that extends the corresponding predefined entries with locally defined entries such as `ocanren_embedding`.
+We will next focus on the extension of `expr` and leave `ctyp` aside.

 As far as the semantics is concerned entries are parsers for syntactic categories.
 From now on we use the words "entry" and "parser" interchangeably.

-In conclusion, the formula parser has the EXTEND statement as its core, which refers to some auxiliary functions.
-The EXTEND statement itself consists of a list of entries, notably the global entries `expr`and `ctyp` that extends the corresponding predefined entries with locally defined entries such as `ocanren_embedding`.
-We will next focus on the extension of `expr` and leave `ctyp` aside.

 ### Entry I: `ocanren_embedding`